nohero765/truckersmp-macos/README.md

 Run `pip3 install truckersmp-cli`, then click **↻ Re-detect** in the sidebar.
 You can also click **⚕ Diagnose CLI** for a detailed diagnostic report.

 **Game launches but crashes immediately**
-Try switching translators (e.g. DXMT → DXVK → D3DMetal) in crossover.
-The live log highlights known errors with suggested fixes inline.
+Try switching translators in CrossOver settings (DXMT is recommended on Apple Silicon).

 **Wine processes linger after stopping**
-Use **Force Kill** from the sidebar it kills every Wine-related process.
-As a last resort.
+Use **Force Kill** from the sidebar — it kills every Wine-related process.

 **Discord RPC not working**
-Make sure discord is running Use **Test it** button to make sure its displaying correctly
+Make sure Discord is running.
+Use the **Test it!** button to confirm it's displaying correctly.

-**There is a slight pink shadow all over the truck and steering wheel** go into settings graphics option and make sure reflection quality is set to high.
-(Rendering bug sometimes gets fixed by itself either by a Truckersmp update or DXMT update)
+**Slight pink shadow on the truck / steering wheel** Go into ETS2 graphics settings and set reflection quality to High.
+This is a known rendering quirk that sometimes resolves itself after a TruckersMP or DXMT update.

 ---